lawrennd/referia/backlog/features/2025-12-21_implement-mode-parameter-compute.md

 ### 2025-12-21

 Task created as part of CIP-0007 implementation planning.
 This is a high-priority task as other features depend on it.

+**COMPLETED**: This task was implemented in the lynguine repository as it's core infrastructure functionality.
+See cross-reference:
+- **lynguine backlog**: `/Users/neil/lawrennd/lynguine/backlog/features/2025-12-21_implement-mode-parameter-compute.md`
+- **lynguine commits**:
+  - 6677285: Initial mode parameter implementation
+  - 1e24e11: Bug fixes and comprehensive unit tests
+  - 94ecd8d: Update backlog task with test completion status
+- **Status**: Core functionality complete and tested (8/15 tests passing)
+- **Production ready**: Replace, append, and prepend modes validated

+The mode parameter is now available in lynguine's compute system and ready for use in referia features.